Banner

 Microphotos of cheilocystidia and hyphae of the pileipellis

 Mycena citrinovirens was originally described from Greenland in 1955.
 It has been found regularly in two Norwegian localities since 1988 (Aronsen 1994).
 Maas Geesteranus (1991) placed it in sect.
-Mycena, where it seems to have a somewhat aberrant position.
-In some features it shows a closer relation to sect.
+Mycena, but Aronsen & Læssøe (2016) pointed out that in some features it shows a closer relation to sect.
 Filipedes.
-It can be distinguished from the other members of section Mycena on account of the small size, the yellowish colours in the pileus, and the typical growth on Juniperus needles.
-In the field it may be confused with Mycena citrinomarginata, but that species can easily be distinguished because of completely different cheilocystidia.
+This was confirmed by Cifuentes et al. (2024), based on a phylogenetic analysis.
+It can be distinguished from members of both section Mycena and Filipedes on account of the small size, the yellowish colours in the pileus, and the typical growth on Juniperus needles.
+In the field it may be confused with Mycena citrinomarginata, but that species can easily be distinguished because of its smooth, lageniform cheilocystidia.

 The Norwegian collections generally are fairly small, with a pileus less than 10 mm, but one collection from 2006 had a pileus measuring up to 21 mm across.